MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-without-parameters.md

     ...
     ```

-7. Använd cmdleten `Get-Member` för att visa en lista över de egenskaper som är tillgängliga för varje process.
+7. Use the `Get-Member` cmdlet to list the properties available for each process.

     ```powershell
     $p | Get-Member -MemberType property